PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 $fetch = $client->fetch(...);

 The ... syntax creates a callable that preserves the bound object.
-This is cleaner than the previous approach and makes the intent more obvious when extracting methods for use as callbacks.
+This is cleaner than the previous approach and makes the intent more obvious when extracting methods for use as callbacks in event systems, middleware, or asynchronous processing pipelines.

 Performance Improvements in PHP 8.1

 PHP 8.1 continued the performance work from PHP 8.0.
 The JIT compiler received refinements, and several internal operations were optimised.
-For typical web applications, the improvements are noticeable without requiring any code changes.
+For typical web applications, these improvements are noticeable without requiring any code changes.

 Array operations saw meaningful speedups.
 Functions like array_sum, array_map, and array_filter perform better in PHP 8.1.
 For applications that process large datasets or perform array-heavy operations, these improvements compound across many function calls.